ballerina-platform/ballerina-dev-website/swan-lake/learn/processing-data-events/using-language-integrated-queries.md

 #### 'Select` Clause

-The `select` clause is a mandatory clause in query expressions that are used for projection.
+The `select` clause is mandatory in query expressions that are used for projection.
 You can use this clause to create values required to generate iterators such as list, table, XML, string, and stream.

 **List as an Output**

-The `select` clause of the example below creates a record that allows to generate a list as an output.
+The `select` clause of the example below creates a record that allows generating a list as an output.

 ```ballerina
 Report[] reportList = from var student in studentList